Come visit us and find out why students choose Olin. Sit in on a class, have lunch with one of our students, and meet with our faculty and staff.

 We review each applicant on a number of factors, looking for individuals with strong academic, professional, and extracurricular activities.
 We base our selections on your past performance, quantitative skills, and communication skills.
 To ensure diversity in each entering class, we admit students with various backgrounds, experiences, talents, and interests.

 You must have completed an undergraduate degree from an accredited institution, comparable to Washington University's four-year bachelor's degree, at the time of enrollment in the program.

 Although professional work experience is not a requirement for admission, most successful applicants have had significant internship and/or work experience prior to acceptance into the MACC program.

-While there are no specific accounting course prerequisites for admission to the MACC program, most applicants will have completed Principles of Financial Accounting, Principles of Managerial Accounting, and perhaps other more advanced accounting courses prior to entering their MACC studies.
+While there are no specific accounting course prerequisites for admission to the MACC program, most applicants will have completed Principles of Financial Accounting, Principles of Managerial Accounting, and often other advanced accounting courses prior to entering their MACC studies.

-All enrolled students will be required to take an Accounting readiness exam prior to the Foundations course.
+All enrolled students will be required to take an accounting readiness exam prior to the ACCT 562 Foundations course.
+This exam must be passed before the start of the second semester.
+In addition, a minimum 3.0 cumulative grade point average must be maintained for graduation eligibility.

 Along with a four-year undergraduate degree, the MACC Program offers enough credits to sit for the Uniform CPA Examination in states with the “150-hour rule.”

 Meeting CPA requirements is your responsibility.
 We encourage you to enroll in courses outside the University to fill any gaps in skills if needed since each state has different eligibility requirements.